handley-lab/anesthetic/README.rst

 Why create another one?
 In general, any user of software will find that there is some functionality that in their opinion is severely lacking.
 In my case this was primarily:

-First, for large numbers of samples, kernel density estimation is slow, or inaccurate.
+1. For large numbers of samples, kernel density estimation is slow, or inaccurate.
 There are now better state-of-the-art kernel density estimators, such as `fastKDE <https://pypi.org/project/fastkde/>`__, which ameliorate many of these difficulties.

-Second, existing tools can make it painfully difficult to define new parameters.
+2. Existing tools can make it painfully difficult to define new parameters.
 Take for example the default cosmomc chain, which defines ``omegabh2``, but not ``omegab``.
 The transformation is easy, since ``omegab = omegabh2/ (H0/100)**2``, but writing this simple transformation in code is not easy. anesthetic solves this issue by storing the samples as a pandas array, for which the relevant code for defining the above new parameter would be

 .. code:: python